 "The Golden Age" of the 80s and 90s

-1991 Phantom Regiment Drill Design by John Brazale
+1991 Phantom Regiment handwritten drill design by John Brazale

 The 2000s saw an increasing level of demand for performers, while innovations and improvements to design software like Pyware revolutionized the creation and execution of visual shows.
 The geometric, dynamic designs of Michael Gaines for the Cavaliers emphasized athleticism and a seamless flow between musical phrases and visual storytelling.
 His design for the 2002 show Frameworks is often cited as a masterpiece of visual and musical integration (though my personal favourite of this era is his 2000 masterpiece, Niagara Falls).